knoxxs/knoxxs.github.io/_posts/2016/02/2016-02-05-startup-weekend-pitch.markdown

 > means: a pair of connected or corresponding things.

-- A one point network where both can come together to talk and connect
+- Provides a platform where you can connect with them
-- Manages when and how they are connecting i.e. helping managing relations.
+- A direct medium to communicate without any intermediary organisation.
-- Removes the hassle and provides a direct medium to connect without any intermediary organisation.
+- Manages when and how they are connecting i.e. helping managing the relations.
 - Can sprout a relation

 ### Inspiration